 Students who are found to be in need of more intense instruction continue to participate in Tier 2 interventions in addition to Tier 3.
 Tier 3 includes individual assessments, tailored interventions to respond to their needs, frequent formative assessments, and consideration for specially designed instruction when data indicates a need.
 Tier 3 is the Student Support Team (SST) level of intervention and is a highly individualized, problem-solving layer of support.
 SST was a permanent commitment by the state of Georgia to federal district court as a result of Marshall vs. Georgia, 1984.
 The SST is a regular education, problem-solving process in every Georgia school.
 Its purpose is to provide support to both students and teachers with the outcome of improved student performance.

 If a student appears to be in need of specially designed instruction through the special education program, the student is referred to the School Psychologist and possibly to other specialists, such as the Speech-Language Pathologist, Occupational Therapist, or Physical Therapist, for a comprehensive psycho-educational evaluation.
-In Ware County, all referrals for comprehensive evaluation are reviewed by the System-Level RtI Team to ensure every resource has been exhausted and that the data confirms that the student’s response to intervention has not been adequate prior to testing.
+In Ware County, all referrals for comprehensive evaluation are reviewed by the System-Level MTSS Team to ensure every resource has been exhausted and that the data confirms that the student’s response to intervention has not been adequate prior to testing.
 Results of this evaluation are reflected in Georgia’s Special Education Eligibility form, and the Eligibility Team, which includes the parents, meets to review the information to determine if the student is eligible for special education services through one of the thirteen categories served by special education.
-Although a parent may request a comprehensive evaluation at any point, Georgia rules regarding eligibility for special education services require scientific research-based interventions and progress monitoring prior to placement in special education for most areas of disability.
+Although a parent may request a comprehensive evaluation at any point, Georgia rules regarding eligibility for special education services encourage the use of scientific research-based interventions and progress monitoring prior to placement in special education for most areas of disability.
 Some areas, such as Traumatic Brain Injury, Deaf/Hard-of-Hearing and Visually Impaired, may be excluded from this requirement, depending upon the circumstances.